wther/pronun/SCHEDULE.md

 4th week - March 9
 ------------------

-I wish to implement a demo of the final appliction by the 4th week capable of sending hand made samples to the browser, playing them, and allowing the user to compare them to their own voices.
+I wish to implement a demo of the final application by the 4th week capable of sending hand made samples to the browser, playing them, and allowing the user to compare them to their own voices.

 6th week - March 23
 -------------------